Awaji puppets that have been handed down to various places

 - Three-person puppet show from all over the world, 141 places

 The Awaji puppets, or the Awa puppets that originated from the Awaji puppets, played a major role in the spread of the three-person puppet show to various places.
-Awaji puppets have already toured a wide range of places since the 17th century, but from the 19th century, Awa puppets also began to appear in local entertainment, and it was said that the heyday was reached in the early middle of the Meiji era ("Revised Japanese puppet show". 』).
+Awaji dolls have already toured a wide range of places since the 17th century, but from the 19th century, Awa dolls also began to appear in local entertainment, and it was said that the heyday was reached in the early middle of the Meiji era ("Revised Japanese doll play". 』).

 Kokichi Nagata points out the points when visiting local puppet shows, and states that the following puppet shows can be judged to be of the Awaji system (Kume Soshichi "Awa and Awaji Puppet Shows").